Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Manipulation using Visual Feedback Dictionary

 For the training process, the end-effector configurations, ($\{r^{(t)}\}$), are either collected by human tele-operation or generated randomly.
 A single configuration ($r^{(i)}$) of the robot is a column vector of length $N_{dof}$, the number of degrees-of-freedom to be controlled. $r \in \mathbb{R}^{N_{dof}}$ and its value is represented in the configuration space.

-In order to compute the mapping ($F_H$) from the visual feedback to the velocity, we need to transform the configurations $\{r^{(t)}\}$ and image stream $\{I^{(t)}\}$ into velocities $\{v^{(t)}\}$ and the visual feature feedback $\{\Delta s^{(t)}\}$.
-One solution is to select a fixed time step $\Delta t$ and representing the velocity in both the feature and configuration space as: {
+In order to compute the mapping ($F_H$) from the visual feedback to the velocity, we need to transform the configurations $\{r^{(t)}\}$ and image stream $\{I^{(t)}\}$ into velocities $\{\Delta r^{(t)}\}$ and the visual feature feedback $\{\Delta s^{(t)}\}$.
+One solution is to select a fixed time step $\Delta t$ and to represent the velocity in both the feature and the configuration space as: {

 } where $C_{fr}$ is the frame rate of the captured video.